Paps of Anu

 The Paps of Anu (Dá Chích Anann, "the breasts of Anu") are a pair of breast-shaped mountains near Killarney in County Kerry, Ireland.
+They are the highest peaks of Derrynasaggart Mountains.
 The eastern summit, The Paps East, is 694 m high and the western top, The Paps West is 690 m high.

-The mountains are named after Anu, believed to have been an ancient mother goddess.
+The mountains are named after Anu, believed to be an ancient mother goddess.
 Cormac's Glossary describes Anu or Danu as "the mother of the gods of Ireland".
-On each summit is a prehistoric cairn, which may be miniature passage graves or house burial cists.
+On each summit is a prehistoric cairn, which may be miniature passage graves or house burial cists reaching back to 2,500 BC.
 The cairn on the eastern Pap is slightly larger, with a height of 4 m and diameter of 16 m.
 They have been described as "stone nipples on the great breasts of the mother goddess".
 A line of stones, known as Na Fiacla, connects the two tops and is believed to have been a processional route.
 Archeologist Frank Coyne suggested that the mountains were seen as sacred and said "There is little doubt that the mountaintops of both The Paps…were utilized for ritual in prehistory".
 To the ancients, the mountains reinforced the idea that the Earth was a motherly body.

 There is a stream running between the mountains.
 One half flows north into a small lake called Lough Nageeha and the other half flows south into the Clydagh River.

+In wintertime, there are charity walks organized around the time of the winter solstice, with large groups participating and food, drinks and entertainment provided.